frederickgzmn/vueinertia-bookmanagement/README.md

-# vueinertia Book Management
+# VUE Inertia Book Management

 This is a Laravel-based application for managing books.
-It provides features for creating, updating, and managing book records alias CRUD for Trow Web
+It provides features for creating, updating, and managing book records alias CRUD

 ## Features